Water Quality Standards for Protecting Human Health

 Compare Ecology's and EPA's proposed rules

-Both the state and EPA proposed rules agree that water quality standards should be based on a daily average fish consumption rate of 175 grams
+Both the adopted state rule and EPA proposed rules agree that water quality standards should be based on a daily average fish consumption rate of 175 grams

 per day and a one-in-one-million cancer risk rate.

-proposed rule would maintain the current standards, as proposed in our initial rule, for PCBs.
+adopted rule maintains the current standards, as proposed in our initial rule, for PCBs.

 Criteria for mercury would remain under federal regulation.
 Arsenic would align with the federal Safe Drinking Water Act standard.